 Only school my kids have ever attended where parents have to race to volunteer!
 If you don't sign up quickly its too late.
 Parents are really involved here.
 My rising third grader who moved here at the start of second grade loves this school and appears to be blossoming.
 His second grade teacher was awesome and he is looking forward to third grade

 Winterpock Elementary School is a public elementary school in Chesterfield.
 The principal of Winterpock Elementary School is Gloria Cooper.
-790 children attend Winterpock Elementary School and are mostly White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-4% of the 790 students here get reduced lunch prices.
-The student to teacher ratio at Winterpock Elementary School is 20:1.
+790 students go to Winterpock Elementary School and are mostly White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+4% of the 790 students here are paying reduced lunch prices.
+The ratio of students to teachers at Winterpock Elementary School is 20:1.
 Millwood School is one of the nearest elementary schools.

 - Computer arts